LocalAtBrown/ata-db-models/README.md

 ### Run Tests

+To manually run rests, you need to have a Postgres instance running locally on port 5432.
+One way to do this is to run a Docker container, then run the tests while it is active.

+1. (If you don't already have the image locally) Run `docker pull postgres`
+2. Run `docker run --rm --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_HOST_AUTH_METHOD=trust -p 127.0.0.1:5432:5432/tcp postgres`
-To manually run rests, simply run `pytest tests` from the root directory of the project.
+3. Run `pytest tests` from the root directory of the project.
 Explore the `pytest` docs (linked above) to see more options.

+Note that if you decide to run the Postgres container with different credentials (a different password, port, etc.) or via a different method, you will likely need to update the test file to point to the correct Postgres instance.